-This section of our website is dedicated to building a reference library of information on all aspects of blade-lift type Vertical Axis Wind Turbines (VAWTs).
-Initially, the library contains the references used in these web pages, along with others that we have collected as part of our research and development.
+This section of our website is dedicated to building a reference library of information on all aspects of blade-lift type vertical axis wind turbines (VAWTs) including the references used in these web pages and the papers we’ve published.
+We add new material as we find it and welcome your suggestions.

 VAWT technology is not as advanced in its engineering and modeling as that of its horizontal axis cousin.
-One step toward resolving this is to find and make available the research that has been done.
+One step toward resolving this is to find and make available the research that has already been done.
 This library section has begun that process.
 WHI welcomes research papers and other material, regardless of the date issued, to add to the body of knowledge about all aspects of VAWTs.
 Someday, vertical axis technology will be as sophisticated and well known as that of HAWTs.
-We hope this library helps achieve that vision.
-Please send us findings that might be useful to others.
+We hope this library helps advance that vision.

 Periodically, Wind Harvest International issues press releases and updates about the company and our technology.
 These will be listed here in chronological order.

 2018 Innovators - Founders of the Wind Harvest Company

 Windpower Engineering, April 2018

 More information on the Wind Harvest Company Founders can be found on our About Us Page Here.

 Dramatically increase wind farm output while protecting wildlife